Why a coronavirus second wave won’t be affecting dentists in Canada

 A dentist interviewed in this report cited the danger of letting those appointment dates slip by.
 "All patients have bacteria in their gums, in the pockets in their gums.
 And if those are left to go a long period of time and you've got that tartar on your teeth that only a hygienist can scale off for you, then you're risking developing further increased periodontal disease.”
 What should dentists in Canada do if this same waffling attitude prevails with their patients?
 It’s recommended to continue calling patients to remind them about their annual checkups, and to ensure there is proper signage and notifications online that the office is open for business.
 Highlighting the precautions taken in light of the pandemic will also reassure patients wondering about safety in the dental chair.
 As we noted in this blog post, investing in engaging with your patients online can reap many rewards.

 Still, some dentists in Canada may be facing a less busy appointment list compared to pre-pandemic times, so it’s only common sense that some professionals may be seeking extra income during this difficult era.
-Now is the right time to sell your dental scrap gold and silver and palladium to buyers such as Muzeum Dental Refining, thanks to the price of gold increasing impressively over the past few months.
+Now is the right time to sell your dental scrap gold and silver and palladium to dental scrap buyers such as Muzeum Dental Refining, thanks to the price of gold increasing impressively over the past few months.